 While raising our four sons on a shoestring budget, we had no money for eating out at restaurants.
 I can, literally, count on one hand the number of times we set foot in a restaurant – fast food joints included!
 However, we still wanted to mark special occasions, celebrate the end of the week, or just enjoy a meal outside.
 So, we took the boys on Friday night picnics.

 My oldest sons have consistently voted Friday Night Picnics as their favorite growing up memory.
+I give you 15 Hacks for Planning the Perfect Picnic in this YouTube video.

+You can do this fun activity in your home, your yard, or even around town.
 We did this once for a friend who was celebrating a birthday.
 He had to decipher the answers to riddles to figure out the location of the next clue.
 At the end of his quest, he found his gift.

 Have your kids help draft the riddles and figure out where to hide them.
 Bonus points when the text in the clues rhymes.
 We had as much fun creating the riddles as we did watching our friend figure out the meaning of each clue and finding his gift at the location of the final clue.